pravanjanpatra/pravanjanpatra.github.io/README.md

 ## Projects

+### Prospect Modeling for Automobile giant
+Developed prospect modeling framework for an automobile client to target customers who have the high propensity to buy the cars from the luxury automobile brand.
+Lookalike modeling were developed to target high value customers using the customers CRM data.

 ### AML/Fraud Analytics
 Helped build AML platform, thereby allowing it to predict cross border money laundering transactions for one of the leading banks.